 Santa Barbara Airport (SBA/KSBA) is a regional airport, located 170km northwest of Los Angeles, and serving the needs of the Central Coast.
-At the moment 6 airlines, Alaska Airlines, American Airlines, Contour Airlines, Delta Connection, Frontier Airlines, and United Airlines flying to and from SBA.
-The airport is a West Coast hub location for Contour Airlines which flies to Las Vegas, Oakland, and Sacramento from the airport.
+At the moment 6 airlines, Alaska Airlines, American Airlines, Frontier Airlines, and United Airlines flying to and from SBA.
 Alaska Airlines holds the title for the largest aircraft to serve Santa Barbara on their Seattle to Santa Barbara flight with the Boeing 737-800 and the occasional 737-900.
-Destinations served by the airport are Chicago O’Hare (starting June 4,2020), Dallas Ft Worth, Denver (Frontier/United/SkyWest), Las Vegas (Contour), Los Angeles (United/SkyWest), Oakland (Contour), Phoenix Sky Harbor (American/Mesa/SkyWest), Portland PDX (Alaska/Horizon), Salt Lake City (Delta Connection/SkyWest), San Francisco (United/SkyWest), Seattle (Alaska).
+Destinations served by the airport are Chicago O’Hare (United, American), Dallas Ft Worth, Denver (United/SkyWest, Southwest), Las Vegas (Southwest), Los Angeles (United/SkyWest), Oakland (Southwest), Phoenix Sky Harbor (American/Mesa/SkyWest), Portland PDX (Alaska/Horizon), Salt Lake City (SkyWest), San Francisco (United/SkyWest), Seattle (Alaska).
 Previously the airport had a nonstop flight to Minneapolis/St. Paul operated by Sun Country but were cancelled after only two years.

 General aviation is a big part of Santa Barbara and offers a wide variety of aircraft that come in and out.
 Business jets are a frequent visitor to the airport and offer many different varieties that come through the airport.
 Cargo flights are operated early in the morning and early evening by Ameriflight and FedEx Feeder.
 The airport also gets the occasional military flight due to the closeness of military bases in the area.